KVishnuVardhanR/Smart-Queuing-Systems/READme.md

 ## Hardware Proposal
 **The Scenarios**:
-- We've provided three different scenarios that depict real-world problems based on different sectors where edge devices are typically deployed.
+- There are three different scenarios that depict real-world problems based on different sectors where edge devices are typically deployed.

 - The three scenarios you'll be looking at are: